SU-HSDO/suhumsci/docroot/themes/humsci/humsci_basic/readme.md

 Our linting rules use the [Sparkbox Stylelint Config](https://github.com/sparkbox/stylelint-config-sparkbox) as a base for our linting rules.

+### Visual Regression Testing
+[Backstopjs](https://github.com/garris/BackstopJS) is a CLI visual regression tool that uses headless Chrome.
+The visual regression tests are ran locally and used to compare what is on Production versus what is on your local machine.

+1. Run `npx backstop reference` to generate reference images, in our case reference is production:
+1. Run `npx backstop test` to run the tests.
+1. Backstop will open an HTML page that contains the report which highlights errors.
+_Note: Differences in content will also be reported as failures._

 ## Contributing

 ### Commit Messages